id3as/nixpkgs-nixerl/README.md

 This overlay is very new, and not yet battle-tested.
 Feel free to use it, but there could be breaking changes going forward, for more information, see the [versioning policy](#versioning).

+There are a couple of things I'm still working on before I'm willing to declare a stable release:

+1. Adding rebar3 releases so that one can ask for a specific version built against a particular version of Erlang.
+2. Pulling in the sha256 for each of the releases.

 ## Quick Start